Disclaimer: These are just my personal notes to help me articulate concepts I’m learning. They’re not meant to be used as a tutorial.

 We use this user to populate the

-that becomes available in our resolversWe can then do authentication on a resolver-level by simply checking that
+meproperty on ourcontextthat becomes available in our resolversWe can then do authentication on a resolver-level by simply checking that

 I won’t go too much into detail about this mechanism, as this post is just about roles, not token/cookie-based auth.
-The only important thing to note is that the getMe function needs to be able to access user.role
+The only important thing to note is that the getMe function needs to be able to access user.role in the token.

-To do this, we can update our createToken
+To do this, we can update our createToken function that gets used in our login and signup resolvers, to include the role property:

 So we pass this function a full user object (returned from the database) and it strips out all the sensitive info and just puts some safe and useful properties into the token.